@PlaneThought41

 Heads-Up Report:

-Some minor points to cover here that are noteworthy whether you care to correct or not:
+Some minor points to cover here that are noteworthy, whether you care to correct them or not is up to you:

 The two-piece bubbletop transparency and plastic frame presents a less than smooth transition for the canopy